chikuzen/avs2pipemod/README.txt

 * New options 'aud16', 'aud24' and 'benchmark'.
 * 'y4mp', 'y4mt', 'y4mb' and 'packedraw' options instead of 'video'.
 * FieldBased input will be corrected to framebased on yuv4mpeg2 output modes.
+* Colorspace conversion that takes colormatrix and interlace into consideration.
 * Only the compilation with mingw is supported.

                                         written by Motofumi Oka